richardkentng/translate-api/readme.md

 # Comparison of Language Selection Methods

 I'm experimenting with different HTML structures to get the best language-selection method!
 Have a look!
+Also, [this website](https://table-42.herokuapp.com/) has an excellent dropdown menu (to select the number of people per table).
+It is a great reference point for what I want.

 ## Language Selection Method 1: Select > Options